- 1 Vegan Diet for Liver Health and Non-Alcoholic Fatty Liver Disease, NAFLD

 - In most cases of Cirrhosis, fluid retention worsens things and leads to swelling and discomfort.
-Further, build up in the liver inhibits proper fluid removals.
-To reduce the retention, a low sodium diet must be followed.
+Further, buildup in the liver inhibits proper fluid removals.
+To reduce retention, a low sodium diet must be followed.
 Patients need to limit the amount of salt in their meals, both within foods and added.
-However, completely omitting to add any salt not naturally occurring in plant-based foods.
+However, completely omit to add any salt not naturally occurring in plant-based foods.

 FEWER PROTEINS, HEALTHIER PROTEINS

-- Also, doctors advise to their patients with Cirrhosis or non-alcoholic fatty liver disease to limit the protein intake.
-They specifically advise patients to choose vegetable and plant based proteins to include in their liver Cirrhosis diet.
+- Also, doctors advise their patients with Cirrhosis or non-alcoholic fatty liver disease to limit their protein intake.
+They specifically advise patients to choose vegetable and plant-based proteins to include in their liver Cirrhosis diet.
 A balanced vegan diet provides adequate protein for all people, including those with NAFLD.

 STAY AWAY FROM ALCOHOL